SimJunYou/naywee-orbital-20/README.md

 ### Deploying

 This branch is pushed manually onto the Heroku remote repo where the Heroku app is launched from.

-(NOT IMPLEMENTED YET)

 The Express server will be built and launched first, followed by the React server using the heroku-postbuild script.

 ## WEBSITE BRANCH - EXPRESS